val-pin/adam-p-markdown/Markdown-Cheatsheet.md

 But this one is separated by two newlines and so will be a *separate paragraph*.

 This line has two spaces at the end (hard for you to see, but trust me!).
-So this is a separate line in the *same paragraph*.
+So this is a separate line in the *same paragraph*.?